Bloom Plugin Review: A Superb Email-Optin Form Plugin from Elegant Themes…

 Next, you must decide which of your newsletter service integrations to add your subscribers to.
 These options also let you subscribe your website visitors to different lists, depending on the form they’ve signed up through.

 Selecting a Form Template

-Once Bloom and your email marketing service are talking to each other, you can move on to the fun task of designing your optin form.
-Bloom features an impressive number of template designs to choose from.
+Once Bloom and your email marketing service are connected, you can move on to the fun task of designing your opt-in form.
+Bloom has an impressive number of template designs to choose from.

-After making a selection, you’ll be able to customise the design and make it your own.
-The customisation settings cover every aspect of the form, which gives you plenty of scope for personalisation.
+After making a selection, you’ll be able to customize the design and make it your own.
+The customization settings cover every aspect of the form, giving you plenty of scope for personalization.

-The floating preview button makes it very easy to see how your form looks, without the need to go elsewhere.
+The floating preview button makes it very easy to see how your form looks, without the need to switch tabs.